Chapter 5

 At this stage, any remaining artifacts are fixed and colors are corrected to achieve a clean, realistic look.
 The model then goes through a final scale verification to ensure accuracy, after which all assets are prepared and exported as the final deliverables.

-Software for 3D Modeling
+3D Modeling Software

 Logos of Software for Product Visualization